Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/sparse_ae.rst

 this is below the number of input variables the network is actually learning a compressed representation of the input.
 Another constraint we will use is to have the average activation of the neurons being low.
-This is done by using a regularization term using the KL-divergence:
+This is done by using a regularization term summing the KL-divergence

 .. math ::
    KL(\rho \| \rho_j) = \rho \log(\frac{\rho}{\rho_j}) +
    (1 - \rho) \log(\frac{1-\rho}{1-\rho_j})

-See the documentation of the :doxy:`SparseFFNetError` class for more info.
+over all hidden neurons indexed by :math:`j`.
+The regularization parameter :math:`\rho` defines a target mean activation and the mean activation :math:`\rho_j` of hidden neuron :math:`j` over the whole training datasetis interpreted as activation propability.
+See the documentation of the :doxy:`SparseFFNetError` class for more information.

 For a detailed introduction to autoencoders, we refer to the `Stanford UFLDL Tutorial